 If you have many years of experience running your driving school, let your clients know this through your marketing.
 If you are new to this business and have many years of experience driving, you can share this experience too.
 Always include certifications and training that you’ve achieved or completed.
 It will make people feel safer and assure them that they’ve chose the right driving school.

 In order to be classified as a legal driving instructor you need to register with the provincial department of transport.
 You’ll need to take a written test, and you will be referred to the MEC (Member of the Executive Committee) for approval.
 If you are approved, you’ll be given a permit.

 If you have been driving for at least two years and can provide a tax clearance certificate you are eligible for advanced driving instructor training.
-There are different institutes where you can do this training, like Advanced Driving.

 The most effective way to look into your competition is through primary research.
 Search for driving schools in your area, analyse their websites and social media pages and look for the following:

 - Do they employ any new technology in their teaching methodology?